mr-myself/telemetry-dashboard/README.md

-# Telemetry Dashboard with Todo App Integration
+# 📊 Telemetry Dashboard with Todo App Integration

 A comprehensive telemetry visualization dashboard that enables real-time monitoring and analysis of system metrics and logs, integrated with a Todo application for demonstration purposes.

-## 📊 Telemetry Dashboard
+## 🎯 Overview

+This project combines a powerful telemetry dashboard with a sample Todo application to showcase real-world monitoring capabilities.
+The system consists of three main components:

-A real-time monitoring solution that provides insights into system performance, error rates, and application behavior.
+1. **Telemetry Dashboard**: A Streamlit-based dashboard providing real-time insights into system performance
+2. **Collector Service**: A FastAPI service that collects and processes telemetry data
+3. **Todo Application**: A sample Flask application demonstrating real-world monitoring integration

+## 📸 Screenshots

+### Telemetry Dashboard
+[Add screenshot showing the telemetry dashboard with metrics, traces, and logs sections] *Screenshot showing real-time metrics, performance charts, and system logs*

+### Todo Application
+[Add screenshot of the Todo application interface] *Screenshot showing the Todo app with form and list interface*

-### Key Features
+## 🚀 Key Features

+### Telemetry Dashboard
-- Real-time metrics visualization
+- Real-time performance metrics visualization
-- Interactive performance charts
+- Interactive charts using Plotly
-- System log viewer with filtering capabilities
+- System log viewer with advanced filtering
-- Request trace analysis
+- Request trace analysis with timeline view
-- Customizable refresh rates
+- Customizable refresh rates (5s to 5m)
-- Dark mode interface
+- Dark mode UI with responsive design

-### Screenshots
-[Dashboard Screenshot Here]
-*Screenshot showing the telemetry dashboard with metrics, traces, and logs sections*

-## ✅ Todo Application
+### Todo Application

-A sample application integrated with the telemetry system to demonstrate real-world monitoring capabilities.

-### Key Features
 - Create and manage todos
-- Real-time telemetry data collection
-- Performance monitoring
+- Real-time performance monitoring
-- Error tracking
+- Error tracking and logging
 - Request tracing

-### Screenshots
-[Todo App Screenshot Here]
-*Screenshot showing the Todo application interface*
+- RESTful API endpoints

 ## 🛠 Technical Stack